HazzaCheng/Algorithms/README.md

 - `com.hazza.algorithms.SPFA`: Some problems for SPFA Algorithm.
 - `com.hazza.algorithms.FloydWarshall`: Some problems for Floyd-Warshall Algorithm.
 - `com.hazza.algorithms.Johnson`: Some problems for Johnson's Algorithm.
- `com.hazza.algorithms.KMP`: Some problems for KMP Algorithm.
+- `com.hazza.algorithms.KMP`: Some problems for KMP Algorithm.
+- `com.hazza.algorithms.SnowFlake`: Implements for SnowFlake Algorithm.